Layr-Labs/eigenlayer-middleware/docs/RegistryCoordinator.md

 * `StakeRegistry.registerOperator`
 * `IndexRegistry.registerOperator`

+If the Operator was not currently registered for any quorums, this method will register the Operator to the AVS in the EigenLayer core contracts (`DelegationManager.registerOperatorToAVS`), passing in the provided `operatorSignature`.
+See the [`DelegationManager` docs][core-dmgr-docs] for more details.

 *Effects*:
-* If the Operator was not currently registered for any quorums, updates their status to `REGISTERED`
+* If the Operator was not currently registered for any quorums:
+    * Updates their status to `REGISTERED`
+    * Registers them in the core contracts (see [`DelegationManager.registerOperatorToAVS`][core-dmgr-register])
 * Adds the new quorums to the Operator's current registered quorums, and updates the Operator's bitmap history
 * See [`BLSApkRegistry.registerOperator`](./registries/BLSApkRegistry.md#registeroperator)
 * See [`StakeRegistry.registerOperator`](./registries/StakeRegistry.md#registeroperator)